Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Introduction

 Material flow analysis (MFA) is a broad terminology encompassing any quantitative method used to map and quantify flows and stocks of a material of interest in a well defined system.
 MFA is applicable to all materials and a range of economic, environmental and social scales, from a company's supply chain to entire countries and economies.
 MFA studies have been conducted on metals, including steel and aluminium (\cite{Bertram2009} and \cite{Cullen2012}), non-metals such as glass and concrete (\cite{Westbroek2021} and \cite{daCostaReis2019}), for entire countries (\cite{Matsubae2009}), on a global scale (\cite{Miatto2017}) and for multiple materials across whole economies (\cite{Fischer2011}.
 Common to all MFA models is the precise definition of a system, which includes the system boundary, the processes within this system, as well as stock and flow variables representing the storage within and movement between the processes.
 A physical assumption common to all MFA models is the conservation of mass, where the outflows and inflows of a process must balance with its change of stock.

-Typically in MFA problems it is difficult or impossible to collect data for all the stock and flow variables inside the system, because in real systems there are many such variables.
-Therefore, the size of the set of available data combined with physical constraints, containing at least mass balance of processes, is usually still less than the number of variables, even after simplification of the real system modelled.
-For modelling this gives rise to an underdetermined system which places MFA datasets in the domain of high dimensional statistics (\cite{Lederer2022}).
+Typically in static MFA problems it is difficult or impossible to collect data for all the flow and change in stock variables inside the system.
+This gives rise to an underdetermined system, in the sense that the size of available data combined with physical constraints, containing at least mass balance of processes, is still less than the number of model parameters.
+For modelling this places MFA datasets in the domain of high dimensional statistics (\cite{Lederer2022}), which is statistically challenging as the number of unknown parameters exceeds the sample size (\cite{Wainwright2019}).
 Well known statistical methods in this area include ridge regression, the LASSO, Elastic net, as well as Bayesian approaches (\cite{Hoerl2000,Tibshirani1996,Zou2005,Kruschke2015}).

-This paper focuses on developing a new Bayesian MFA method.
 Bayesian statistics is particularly well suited for MFA for three main reasons.
 Firstly, Bayesian statistics works naturally in the underdetermined setting by providing a posterior probability over all possible solutions instead of a single solution.
 Secondly, while commonly there is a lack of data in MFA problems, there is often domain knowledge or expert opinion that can be used to greatly improve the prediction accuracy of the model, and the Bayesian prior distribution provides a natural framework to incorporate such domain knowledge, which is missed in the traditional MFA approach.
 Thirdly, Bayesian statistics rigorously quantifies uncertainty in the data and propagates it into the posterior distribution.
-The posterior can continue to update itself with more data as they become available, increasing the accuracy and decreasing the uncertainty on the unknown variables in an iterative fashion.
+Additionally, authors including \cite{Brunner2004} and \cite{Lupton2018} argued for an incremental approach to MFA, where the system diagram and data is continuously refined and improved until the required level of data certainty has been achieved.
+The Bayesian paradigm naturally faciliates this through iterative learning of models as new data becomes available by rerunning the model with new data, since the posterior distribution from a previous analysis can be interpreted as the prior distribution for the subsequent analysis.